Key takeaways:

 1. List your total income

-Your income could include any of the following and more: how much you expect to earn through a work-study gig or a part-time job, help from family, student grants, scholarships, bursaries or student loans.
+Your income could include any of the following and more: how much you expect to earn through a work-study gig or a part-time job, help from family, student grants, scholarships, bursaries, a student line of credit or student loans.

 2. Assess your total expenses

-- Look for available useful tools.
-Also check out the Student Budget Worksheet by the Financial Consumer Agency of Canada's which lists a wide variety of potential costs, including ones you might easily forget about, such as gifts, laundry, toiletries, haircuts and cellphone bills.
+- Look for available useful tools: Also check out the online budget planner by the Financial Consumer Agency of Canada, which lists a wide variety of potential costs, including ones you might easily forget about, such as gifts, laundry, toiletries, haircuts and cellphone bills.
 It also lists non-essential purchases, such as entertainment, so you don't forget to build in room for fun.

 3. Do some math